apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 .. note:: This is currently only available for **vSphere** and **KVM** clusters.

 As of ACS 4.14, CloudStack has the concept of **unmanaged** Instances.
-These are Instances that are on CloudStack managed hosts, but that are not in CloudStack's database and therefore CloudStack cannot control (manage) then in any way.
+These are Instances that are on CloudStack-managed hosts, but that are not in CloudStack's database and therefore CloudStack cannot control (manage) them in any way.
 Previously, such Instances could exist, but CloudStack did not 'see' them (their existence *would* be reported in logs as unrecognised Instances).

-From ACS 4.14 onwards, CloudStack is able to list these Instances via the listUnmanagedInstances API command and then import (also known as ingest) those unmanaged Instances via the importUnmanagedInstance API so that they become CloudStack managed Guest Instances.
+From ACS 4.14 onwards, CloudStack is able to list VMware-based unmanaged instances via the listUnmanagedInstances API command and then import (also known as ingest) those unmanaged Instances via the importUnmanagedInstance API so that they become CloudStack-managed Guest Instances.
-From ACS 4.16 onwards, importing of the unmanaged Instances can also be carried out within the UI.
+From ACS 4.16 onwards, importing unmanaged Instances can also be carried out within the UI.

-From ACS 4.15 onwards, administrators are able to unmanage guest Instances.
+From ACS 4.15 onwards, administrators are able to unmanage VMware-based guest Instances.

-From ACS 4.19, this feature is available for KVM hosts also.
+From ACS 4.19, CloudStack also supports importing KVM-based guest instances.

 In the UI, both unmanaged and managed Instances are listed in *Tools > Import-Export Instances* section: